Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes file ownership to betty
+This script creats an empty file called hello